 Local ECBC Teams met and exceeded the competitive, integrated 2017 employment goal.
 Teams used multiple evidence-based strategies learned from the capacity building sessions.
 Strategies included: Career Planning using the Minnesota Career Information System, Pre-Employment Transition Services and Limitations on the use of Subminimum Wages under WIOA, using resources within DB101 such as estimator sessions, Informed Choice Conversation and Informed Choice Toolkit materials and learned about essential job development strategies.
-The local ECBC teams are ensuring that students with DCD, ages 19-21 have choices and opportunities for competitive, meaningful, and sustained employment in

-Annual Report on Olmstead Plan Measurable Goals Report Date: December 18, 2017 the most integrated setting before exiting from secondary education.
+The local ECBC teams are ensuring that students with DCD, ages 19-21 have choices and opportunities for competitive, meaningful, and sustained employment in the most integrated setting before exiting from secondary education.
 Many of the 2015-2017 ECBC teams have expressed interest in continuing in the cohort model.
 Three additional district teams will be invited to the ECBC for the 2017-2019 school years.